Case studies

 The phased approach we aligned on:

-First, launch editable personal settings and communicate the winner selection process.
+Release editable personal settings first and communicate the winner selection process.

-First, launch editable personal settings and communicate the winner selection process.
+Release editable personal settings first and communicate the winner selection process.

-First, launch editable personal settings and communicate the winner selection process.
+Release editable personal settings first and communicate the winner selection process.

-First, launch editable personal settings and communicate the winner selection process.
+Release editable personal settings first and communicate the winner selection process.

 Then, launch the new responsive dashboard showing orders by prize and end date.